 Some people with indigestion have a test called an endoscopy to find out what's causing the symptoms.
 (An endoscopy is a test that lets your doctor look inside your stomach and bowels.
 To read more, see our information on upper gastrointestinal endoscopy.)
 But most people who have indigestion don't need to have this test.
 That's because, if you have H. pylori, the treatment you'll have for your non-ulcer dyspepsia is the same as the treatment for someone who does have an ulcer.
 So your doctor doesn't need to know whether you have an ulcer.
 Research has shown that it's safe for most people with indigestion to have H. pylori treatment without having an endoscopy test first.

 If you have indigestion, your GP may advise you to have a test for H. pylori.
 To read more, see How do doctors diagnose H. pylori?

 If your test shows that you have H. pylori, your GP may give you treatment to get rid of the bacteria.
 Doctors call this test and treat.
 If you have treatment to get rid of H. pylori, you'll probably be given three or four drugs.
 You take these drugs every day for up to two weeks.
 Doctors call this eradication treatment.

 One of the drugs, usually a drug called a proton pump inhibitor, will reduce the amount of acid that is made by the cells in your stomach.
 The other drugs are antibiotics that kill the H. pylori in your stomach.
 To read more, see Drugs to get rid of H. pylori (eradication treatment).

-The National Institute for Health and Clinical Excellence (NICE) is the government body that decides which treatments should be available on the NHS.
+The National Institute for Health and Care Excellence (NICE) is the government body that decides which treatments should be available on the NHS.
 NICE recommends that, if you have dyspepsia, you should take a proton pump inhibitor on its own for a month.
 If that doesn't help, or your symptoms come back, you should be tested for H. pylori.
 If your test is positive, you should have eradication treatment.